bbrewington/docs.getdbt.com/website/docs/docs/collaborate/data-tile.md

 6. Navigate back to dbt Explorer and select an exposure.

    :::tip
       The exposure used for the  data health tile must have the [`type` property](/docs/build/exposures#available-properties) set to `dashboard`.
-Otherwise, you won't be able to view the **Embed data health tile in your dashboard** drop in dbt Explorer.
+Otherwise, you won't be able to view the **Embed data health tile in your dashboard** dropdown in dbt Explorer.
    :::

 7. Below the **Data health** section, expand on the toggle for instructions on how to embed the exposure tile (if you're an account admin with develop permissions).